 This is how law enforcement uses Alco-Sensors and BAC DataMaster tests: If you have been pulled over and a police officer suspects that you have been drinking, the officer will ask you to perform field sobriety tests and he will likely ask you to take an Alco-Sensor test.
 (It is legal for you to refuse the Alco-Sensor test if you have neither violated the Vehicle and Traffic Law nor been in an accident.)
 If the Alco-Sensor test indicates the presence of alcohol on your breath, you will likely be placed under arrest and transported to the nearest BAC DataMaster machine (either at a police barracks or a mobile testing unit).
-It is not against the law to refuse the BAC DataMaster under any circumstance, however, if you refuse the BAC DataMaster chemical test, the police officer will file a Notice of Refusal, the arraigning court will seize your license, and the DMV will hold a hearing to determine whether your license will be revoked for a period of one year.
+It is not against the law to refuse the BAC DataMaster under any circumstance.
+However, if you refuse the BAC DataMaster chemical test, the police officer will file a Notice of Refusal, the arraigning court will seize your license, and the DMV will hold a hearing to determine whether your license will be revoked for a period of one year.
 (An experienced DWI lawyer can help you fight to keep your license at a DMV refusal hearing.)

 If you have been charged with a DWI, contact The Militello Law Firm today.
 We offer upfront pricing, a record of winning at trial, and excellent client reviews.
 Our phone number is (585) 485-0025.
 We can help.